labsyspharm/harvardtissueatlas/_pages/curriculum.md

   </div>
 </div>

-### SCIMAP: Spatial Single-cell Analysis Toolkit
+## Spatial Analysis with SCIMAP

 t-CyCIF enables detailed molecular analysis of single cells by preserving spatial context between imaging cycles.
-SCIMAP is a Python-based toolkit to perform single-cell analysis on t-CyCIF images.
+SCIMAP, Spatial Single-cell Analysis Toolkit, is a Python-based toolkit to perform single-cell analysis on t-CyCIF images.
 With a wide range of capabilities, including pre-processing, phenotyping, clustering and spatial analysis, SCIMAP efficiently deals with large datasets of millions of cells.

 Please come back later for an episode on SCIMAP.
 For more information in the meantime, please check out resources below: